 - Passing the MFT Program Exit Examination.
-This documents mastery of the fundamental body of knowledge in marriage and family therapy and pastoral counseling. - Benchmark established by the MFT Program Faculty: 100% of graduates will pass the Exit Examination with a score of 70 or above. - Results: All thirty-four graduates in academic years 2015-2016/2016-2017/2017-2018/2018-2019/2019-2020 passed this exam.
+This documents mastery of the fundamental body of knowledge in marriage and family therapy and pastoral counseling. - Benchmark established by the MFT Program Faculty: 100% of graduates will pass the Exit Examination with a score of 70 or above. - Results: All forty-six graduates in academic years 2015-2016, 2016-2017, 2017-2018, 2018-2019, 2019-2020, and 2020-2021 passed this exam.
 Average score for 2015-2016 graduates was 79.
 Average score for 2016-2017 graduates was 93.
 Average score for 2017-2018 was 92.
 Average score for 2018-2019 was 97.
-Average score for 2019-2020 was 81 (pandemic year). - Successful completion of the Senior Integration Experience.
-This evaluation procedure documents that a student has successfully presented an example of their work in an interdisciplinary context (which includes an outside reviewer) that shows entry-level clinical skills, theological reflection skills, pastoral formation appropriate to an entry-level pastoral counselor and marriage and family therapist, and the ability to integrate the basic body of pastoral counseling and marriage and family therapy knowledge. - Benchmark established by the MFT Program Faculty: 80% of seniors will pass the Senior Integration Experience with an average rubric score "acceptable" or better in each rubric category. - Results: All students graduating in academic years 2015-2016/2016-2017/2017-2018/2018-2019/2019-2020 successfully completed the SIE.
+Average score for 2019-2020 was 81 (pandemic year).
+Average score for 2020-2021 was 80. - Successful completion of the Senior Integration Experience.
+This evaluation procedure documents that a student has successfully presented an example of their work in an interdisciplinary context (which includes an outside reviewer) that shows entry-level clinical skills, theological reflection skills, pastoral formation appropriate to an entry-level pastoral counselor and marriage and family therapist, and the ability to integrate the basic body of pastoral counseling and marriage and family therapy knowledge. - Benchmark established by the MFT Program Faculty: 80% of seniors will pass the Senior Integration Experience with an average rubric score "acceptable" or better in each rubric category. - Results: All students graduating in academic years 2015-2016, 2016-2017, 2017-2018, 2018-2019, 2019-2020, and 2020-2021 successfully completed the SIE.

-- Graduates who desire MFT licensure are able to obtain state licensing. - Benchmark established by the MFT Program Faculty: 80% of graduates who opt for state licensing and take the AMFTRB exam within two years of graduation will pass the exam on the first administration. - Results: Review of 2015-2016 graduates (9) show that four graduates have been licensed as Marriage and Family Therapists in Kentucky or Indiana and four are licensed as a Marriage and Family Therapy Associates.
-One of the 2016-2017 graduates (7) has obtained LMFT status in Kentucky and one in Tennessee.
-Four are licensed in Kentucky as Marriage and Family Therapist Associates.
+- Graduates who desire MFT licensure are able to obtain state licensing. - Benchmark established by the MFT Program Faculty: 80% of graduates who opt for state licensing and take the AMFTRB exam within two years of graduation will pass the exam on the first administration. - Results: Review of 2015-2016 graduates (9) show that six graduates have been licensed as Marriage and Family Therapists in Kentucky or Indiana and three are licensed as Marriage and Family Therapy Associates.
+Five of the 2016-2017 graduates (7) have obtained LMFT status in Kentucky and one in Tennessee.
+One obtained license in Kentucky as a Marriage and Family Therapist Associate.
 One is receiving additional training in a religious field.
 Nine individuals graduated in 2017-2018.
-Five have obtained Marriage and Family Therapy Associate status in Kentucky and one is completing Ph.D. work.
+Three have obtained LMFT status in Kentucky and two have obtained Marriage and Family Therapy Associate status.
+One individual is completing Ph.D. work.
 Two graduates are working in a religious context and are not seeking licensure.
 Four of the six 2018-2019 graduates have obtained Associate and one has obtained LMFT status.
-One graduate has obtain employment outside of the therapy field.
+One graduate has obtained employment outside of the therapy field.
 The 2019-2020 graduates (5) considered future goals in light of the pandemic.
-Two have obtained Associate MFT licensure in Kentucky and two are moving in that direction.
+Three have obtained Associate MFT licensure in Kentucky.
+One graduate is seeking licensure in another state.
 One graduate will incorporate her MFT skills into her work as an art therapist.
+Some members of the 2020-2021 graduating class (12) are seeking Associate licensure.
+Others will continue their work in a religious field.